celery/celery/docs/configuration.rst

     Name of the database to use.
 Default is ``celery_results``.

-* REDIS_TIMEOUT

-    Timeout in seconds before we give up establishing a connection to the Redis server.

-* REDIS_CONNECT_RETRY
+* REDIS_PASSWORD

-    Retry connecting if an connection could not be established.
-Default is false.
+    Password used to connect to the database.

 Example configuration